Existence and stability of steady noncharacteristic solutions on a finite interval of full compressible Navier-Stokes equations: A numerical counterexample

-We first demonstrate a bifurcation implying nonuniqueness.
-Namely, we show for the local model with finite boundaries that $D(0)$ changes sign as $x_L$ and $x_R$ vary, where the local model is posed on the finite interval given by $[x_L,x_R]$; see Figure \ref{eq:bfz_nonuniqueness} (a)-(c).
+\textbf{Abstract bifurcation result.} We first demonstrate (numerically) a bifurcation implying nonuniqueness.
+Namely, considering the restriction to a finite interval $[x_L,x_R]$, of an appropriate standing-shock solution of the local model on the whole line (described in detail below), we show that $D(0)$ changes sign as $x_L$ and $x_R$ vary; see Figure \ref{eq:bfz_nonuniqueness} (a)-(c).
 Defining by $c_*(x_L, x_R)$ the value of $c$ corresponding to the shock profile on $[x_L,x_R]$, define the map

 where $\psi(x;x_L,x_R)$ is the solution map $\psi$ associated with the interval $[x_L,x_R]$.
 Then $\Phi(0;x_L,x_R)\equiv 0$, reflecting the fact that the shock profile restricted to $[x_L,x_R]$ solves its own data.
 Existence of additional roots $c\neq 0$ for some $x_L$, $x_R$ implies nonuniqueness for the same data.
-Nonuniqueness is then a consequence of the following abstract bifurcation result in the spirit of Proposition \ref{uniqueprop}.
+Nonuniqueness may be detected, therefore, using the following abstract bifurcation result, in the spirit of Proposition \ref{uniqueprop} and \cite[Lemma 3.10]{BFZ}.

 \bpr Let $\Phi(c; p):\R^m\times \R$ satisfy $\Phi(0;p)\equiv 0$.
 If $\gamma:=\det (d\Phi(0;p))$ changes sign as $p$ crosses a particular bifurcation value $p=p_*$, then $\Phi(\cdot;p)$ has a nontrivial root $c\neq 0$ for $p$ arbitrarily close to $p_*$. \epr